falcondb/MyNotes/Linux/networking/ingree&egrees.md

 _IP Layer_
 if you have numerous or very complex netfilter or iptables rules, those rules will be executed in the softirq context and can lead to latency in your network stack.

 ### egress
 [Monitoring and Tuning the Linux Networking Stack: Sending Data](https://blog.packagecloud.io/eng/2017/02/06/monitoring-tuning-linux-networking-stack-sending-data/)

+_IP Layer_
+If you have numerous or very complex netfilter or iptables rules, those rules will be executed in the CPU context of the user process which initiated the original sendmsg call.
+If you have CPU pinning set up to restrict execution of this process to a particular CPU (or set of CPUs), be aware that the CPU will spend system time processing outbound iptables rules.